albert-ocean/calculator/README.md

         Design

 The specs is very specific about the design of endpoints: receiving two numbers and output the result number, and this project did exactly as told.
 But a better design idea for a calculator would be to evaluate the math expression as a string.
 There are several popular libraries for this including Matheval.

+        Versioning

+This project supports versioning of backend API, as given in the path: api.albert-ocean.com/calculator/api/v2/...

         Testing